SOAR- Cádiz Chapter

 BOARD OF DIRECTORS:

-Alla earned her PhD in Marine and Coastal Management (2014, University of Cadiz, Spain), MSs in Computer and Information Science (2003, American University of Armenia).
+Alla is currently working in Estonia, investigating the effects of microplastic on aquatic organisms.
+She earned her PhD in Marine and Coastal Management (2014, University of Cadiz, Spain), MSs in Computer and Information Science (2003, American University of Armenia).

-Alla worked in the University of Cadiz as a researcher, in a bank as a programmer, in American University of Armenia as an administrative personnel, Institute of Hydroecology and Ichthyology in Armenia as a researcher.
-She is fluent in Russian, English and also speaks Spanish.
+Alla worked at the University of Cadiz as a researcher, at a bank as a programmer, at the American University of Armenia as a personnel administrator, and at the Institute of Hydroecology and Ichthyology in Armenia as a researcher.
+She is fluent in Russian and English and also speaks Spanish.
+She is currently learning Estonian.

 Zarine was born in Armenia and lived there until 2007.
 She has the High School title of Armenia.
 She has been part of the National Association of Girl Guides and Girl Scouts of Armenia and has traveled to London world center.
 She has been living in Spain since 2007 and has taken the high school title in Spain as well.
 Zarine has made several exchanges, including London and Edinburgh.